pchalamet/amiga-buildenv/README.md

 It uses brew, fs-uae, vasm and powershell.
 VS Code is recommended (with m68k extension) to help with development.

 # Configure development environment
+Configuration installs brew.
+That's the only side effect on your system.

 First initial your computer using tools/scripts/install.sh This will setup brew, fs-uae, lha and powershell.